-The first year will be focused on the topic of employment.
-Graduates from the institute will go on to become part of the Emerging Leaders Network, taking what they have learned and helping others across New York State become fellow self-advocates.
+This next Institute will take place from 8/4/18 – 8/7/18 at the Hilton Garden Inn in Troy NY.
+The topic focus will be housing.
+Graduates of the institute will become part of the Emerging Leaders Network, taking what they have learned and training others across New York State.

 Other Ways to Get Involved